the-advoid/ad-void/README.md

 ## 📚 Case Study

-AdVoid was started as a personal project in January, 2022 then made public mid February of the same year.
+`AdVoid` was started as a personal project in `January, 2022` then made public mid February of the same year.
 At first it was very easy to add new rules or modify existing ones since there were only a few rules to manage.
 As the filter list continued to grow, it diverged into distinct, smaller lists known as **modules** and **add-ons** - for easier maintenance.

+Even with all the rules-splitting, maintenance was cumbersome.
+Since `Aug 14 2023`, `AdVoid` has been powered by [**ADBT**](https://github.com/adbt-lang/adbt) - a language that defines template files and provides ways of writing reusable, component-like based Adblock filter files and its compiler `Aria` that substantially increase productivity and cut off the time needed for maintaining these filter lists, which means more frequent updates and delivery on a daily basis.

 <br>